Harald Motzki

 Harald Motzki (1948–2019) was a German-trained Islamic scholar who wrote on the transmission of hadith.
-He received his PhD in Islamic Studies in 1978 from the University of Bonn.
-He was Professor of Islamic Studies at Nijmegen University (Radboud Universitet Nijmegen) in the Netherlands.
+He received his doctorate in Islamic Studies in 1978 from the University of Bonn.
+He was a professor of Islamic Studies at Nijmegen University (Radboud Universitet Nijmegen) in the Netherlands.

-Motzki has been called by fellow scholar of Islam, Christopher Melchert, "the undisputed dean of hadith studies".
+Motzki had been called by fellow scholar of Islam, Christopher Melchert, "the undisputed dean of hadith studies".

 Motzki died on February 8, 2019.